 The North American Lymphedema Education Association (NALEA) is specifically organized around training standards for lymphedema therapists.
-NALEA is currently an alliance of the four lymphedema therapy certification schools responsible for training the majority of Certified Lymphedema Therapists (CLTs) in North America according to standards set forth by the Lymphology Association of North America (LANA).
+NALEA is currently an alliance of the major lymphedema therapy certification schools responsible for training the majority of Certified Lymphedema Therapists (CLTs) in North America according to standards set forth by the Lymphology Association of North America (LANA).
 NALEA member schools share the unified goal of setting and maintaining the highest standards of lymphedema education in North America.
 The current NALEA member schools are:

 NALEA associate schools are in agreement regarding the minimum educational framework required to graduate lymphedema therapists.
 These specialized therapists must be able to demonstrate adequate knowledge and refined manual skills based upon medically sound, evidence-based practice.
 As such the core curricula of all NALEA programs impart knowledge in the internationally-recognized gold standard of lymphedema treatment known as Complete or Combined Decongestive Therapy (CDT) as per: